google/lk_onload_stub/README.md

 A follow-on patch will intercept recvmsg timestamps to convert software timestamps to appear to be hardware timestamps.

-A follow-on patch will intercept getsockopt to return the same `SO_TIMESTAMPING` flags as previously set by setsockopt, even if intercepted.
+Intercept getsockopt `SO_TIMESTAMPING` requests to convert the response to return the flags as originally passed to setsockopt.

 ## Background